SauravUpadhyaya/wheat-coccinellid-detection-project/README.md

 Download the Wheat_Coccinellid.zip file

-# Use the wheat-coccinellid-detection-model.ipynb file within this repository for reference.
+Now, Use the wheat-coccinellid-detection-model.ipynb file within this repository for reference.

 📹 Watch the tutorial (https://youtu.be/Rn2S1SFObn4) on YouTube to install PyTorch, write python script in visual studio code, create virtual environment and test the installation of PyTorch.
 In addition, user will :